-In our first session, we’ll spend time getting to know each other and making sure you feel comfortable.
+In our first session, we’ll spend time getting to know each other and ensure you feel comfortable.
 I’ll explain confidentiality so you know how your privacy is protected, and then we’ll talk about what’s been bringing you (or your child) to therapy.
 Together, we’ll go over important history, current concerns, and what your ideal goals for therapy might look like.
 This first meeting is also a chance for you to ask questions and see if I feel like the right fit for you.
 By the end of the session, we’ll begin shaping a plan for your treatment — guided by your goals — and talk about what frequency of sessions (weekly, biweekly, etc.) feels best.

 I utilize Cognitive Behavioral Therapy (CBT) to help you notice the connection between your thoughts, feelings, and actions.
 Together, we’ll look at unhelpful patterns of thinking and learn new ways of coping.
 This can give you more control over your emotions and choices in everyday life.
 When trauma or very stressful experiences are part of your story, I use TF-CBT, which is a version of CBT specially designed to help people heal from those events.
 We’ll work at a pace that feels safe for you, focusing on building coping skills, reducing distress, and gently processing those difficult memories so they don’t have the same power over you